We use cookies to try and give you a better experience in Freshdesk.

 1 Votes

-Kevin Neill posted 4 days ago
+Kevin Neill posted about 2 months ago

 Is there anything to adjust the input sensitivity?
 It would be good to get past any guitar hum etc.